TomCat-415/defighter/README.md

 ## What is DeFighter?

 DeFighter is a sophisticated on-chain PvP battle system that combines game theory, cryptographic fairness, and Solana's high-performance blockchain.
-Players choose from crypto-native character archetypes and engage in strategic battles using commit-reveal mechanics to ensure fairness and prevent front-running.
+Players choose from crypto-native character archetypes and engage in strategic battles using commit-reveal mechanics to ensure fairness and prevent front-running

 ### 🎯 Key Features